 The optimal allocation of vaccines (vertical axes) between demographic groups for each decision period (horizontal axis) under the base scenario (A).
 Demographic groups are based on age and essential worker status (indicated by *).
 The rows represent each objective, to minimize deaths (Top), minimize years of life lost (YLL, Middle), and minimize infections (Bottom).
 The bars for the six decision periods show the percentage of vaccines allocated to a specific group (indicated by a letter, color, and asterisks indicating essential worker groups) in that period.
 B shows cumulative measures at the end of months 3 and 6, respectively, for the percent of each group that has been vaccinated.
 The whiskers on each bar represent the sensitivity of the optimal solution to small deviations in the outcome, specifically, the range of allocations resulting in outcomes within 0.5% of the optimal solution.

-COVID-19 vaccine prioritization: We explore the optimal allocation over time of limited COVID-19 vaccine supply in the U.S. across demographic groups differentiated by age and frontline essential worker status.
+COVID-19 vaccine prioritization.
+We explore the optimal allocation over time of limited COVID-19 vaccine supply in the U.S. across demographic groups differentiated by age and frontline essential worker status.
 Disease dynamics are modeled using a compartmental model parameterized to capture existing knowledge of COVID-19.
 We consider three alternatives objectives: minimizing expected cases, years of life lost, or deaths.
 We allow for vaccine prioritization to change over time (each month for several months) in response to changes in underlying population conditions (shares of the population in different disease states).

 Jack H. Buckner, Gerardo Chowell and Michael R. Springborn.
 Dynamic Prioritization of COVID-19 Vaccines When Social Distancing is Limited for Essential Workers.
 Proceedings of the National Academy of Sciences, 118(16), 2021.